dotnet/runtimelab/docs/design/coreclr/botr/nativeaot-wasm-exception-handling.md

 - Between native and managed TLS, we need GC reporting, so we choose managed.
 This is reinforced by the desire to have dispatch code be managed.

 Virtual unwind stack maintainance is trickier.
 We observe the following:
-- `NOT_IN_TRY` frames must be unlinked "in advance" as control will not be reach their native counterparts.
+- `NOT_IN_TRY` frames must be unlinked "in advance" as control will not reach their native counterparts.
 - `NOT_IN_TRY_CATCH` frames **must not** be unlinked as the faults they transfer control to may yet use the unwind index, as in the following example:
 ```cs
 try